 While the number of times a mouse has children differs depending on environmental factors, a mouse could theoretically be pregnant each month of the year, having children every twenty days.

-Mice have no set mating period; they can get pregnant and have children no matter what time of year it is.
+Mice have no set mating period; While they have a set gestation period, they can get pregnant and have children no matter the time of year.
 Usually, mice give birth around five to eight times a year.
 However, rodent populations usually decline during cold winter months.

 Mice and rats avoid mating outdoors if the temperature is too frosty, but if your home is warm enough, they may consider having their children indoors.
 Our temperature-controlled homes often attract rodents and may entice them to build a nest.